 - Be prepared to say a few words and answer questions at the Registration Meeting and Year End Banquet

-- Add new racers into group chat and keep all racers informed
+- Add new racers into the group chat and keep all racers informed

 - Promote team events and race results through Social Media Networks.

 - Monitor comments of others on social media and report negative or questionable comments to Coach

-- Prepare name games & team building exercises for first few practices.
+- Prepare name games & team-building exercises for the first few practices.

 - Lead the team in warm-up run and stretches

-- Work hard, have fun, give 110%.
+- Work hard, have fun, and give 110%.
 Support & encourage all your teammates to do the same.

-- Supervise team area at Mountain Creek.
+- Supervise team area at the mountain.
 Make sure it stays clean.
 Chairs in.
 Gear stowed on racks.
 No garbage (toe/hand warmer backing, etc.) on tables or floor.